 Arborescens — Smooth Hydrangea

 Hydrangea arborescens is one of the hydrangea varieties native to North America, which makes it a fairly care-free selection.
 Hardy in zones 3 to 9, ‘Annabelle’ is probably the most well-known arborescens with large white round mophead flowers.
 It grows to about 4 feet by 4 feet, but blossoms will flop to the ground when it rains.
 Lucky for us, plant breeders have introduced an improved ‘Annabelle’ with thicker stems for more support—the ‘Incrediball’ hydrangea.

 ‘Incrediball’ makes a spectacular hedge, is great for cut flowers, and can be enjoyed as a specimen plant or placed in the back garden where its blooms can even be appreciated from a distance.
 And the variety just gets better.
-New this year is the dwarf version of ‘Annabelle’—the ‘Invincebelle Wee White.’
-At just 2-feet by 2-feet, this little powerhouse gives you abundance of white flowers in a mini form.
+For example, at just 2-feet by 2-feet, a dwarf version of ‘Annabelle’—the ‘Invincebelle Wee White’—is a little powerhouse that gives you an abundance of white flowers in a mini form.

 Macrophylla — Bigleaf Hydrangeas